kyma-project/kyma/README.md

   ├── tests                       # Acceptance tests
   ├── common                      # Common Go libraries
-  ├── scripts                     # Scripts used for building └── tools                       # Source code of utilities used, for example, for the installation and testing
+  ├── scripts                     # Scripts used for building └── tools                       # Source code of utilities used, for installation, testing, and more
   ```